nih-fmrif/mlc_job_ad/README.md

-# Advertisement for positions within the Machine Learning Core at the NIMH IRP

-# HIRING: machine learning in neuroimaging researcher
+# HIRING: Machine learning in neuroimaging researcher

 ## Who we are: